assafmendelson/DataSourceV2/src/main/scala/com/example/sources/readers/internal/row/README.md

 val internalRow = encoder.toRow(Row(val1, val2, val3))
 ```

+The values here are simple java object (string, array etc.) matching the schema.
+The only non trivial object is a struct type which is represented by a Row (not necessarily an internal row)

 This is of course simpler to create and use, however, this my have an adverse effect on performance.

-Note that here also, an internal struct is represented by a Row.
+Note that the creation of the encoder is best suited for the constructor of the InputPartitionReader